-The male koala has a large pink two-pronged penis.
-The female koala has three vaginas and two uteruses (see photos below).
+The male koala has a large two-pronged penis and the female koala has three vaginas and two uteruses (see photos below).
 The mating season for koalas is between September and March, during which time male koalas make loud bellowing mating calls.
 These calls are unique to each male and advertise its size and fitness to female koalas nearby.
 At about this time, the female koala will wean away her prior year's offspring and prepare herself for the new mating season.
 Interestingly it is the female koala who chooses her partner and it is not the largest, most dominant male that she may choose.
 Instead, the female identifies her previous suitors by their mating calls and avoids those she has previously bred with, as she prefers a new partner each mating season.

 Koala sex occurs at night.
 Copulation is a rather noisy affair, with much bellowing and grunting.
 The much larger male mounts the female from behind, inserts his two-pronged penis into her cloaca, and impregnates her.

-Koalas have a fur-covered non-pendulous scrotum–meaning their scrotum (balls) is held close to their bodies and doesn't dangle.
+Koalas have a fur-covered, non-pendulous scrotum, meaning their scrotum (balls) is held close to their bodies and doesn't dangle.
 Also, the male koala's scrotum is in front of his penis.
 (Most animals have the penis in front and the scrotum behind it).

 The female koala has three vaginas and two uteruses (uteri).
 The two outermost vaginas are used for sperm transportation to the two uteruses above them.
 Babies are born through the middle vagina.
 By contrast, female placental mammals have only one uterus and one vagina.
 (See photo).